fastcontract/Eth-Validator-Telegram-Bot/README.md

 # Eth-Validator-Telegram-Bot
 This bot watches validators and notifies the user via Telegram when misses happen.
 I got sick of the beaconchain app notifications - I do a lot in telegram already, and I wanted to only be notified if >1 attestation was missed.
 1 is no big deal, more than 1 is likely an issue.
-This bot as a limit of 100 validators due to the beaconcha.in api.
+This bot has a limit of 100 validators due to the beaconcha.in api.